A Dark Energy Quintessence Model of the Universe: Acknowledgement

-{\bf Acknowledgements:} Two of The authors (G. K. Goswami \& A. Pradhan) sincerely acknowledge the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India for providing facilities where part of this work was completed during a visit.
+The authors (G. K. Goswami \& A. Pradhan) sincerely acknowledge the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India for providing facilities where part of this work was completed during a visit.
+The authors are grateful to the anonymous reviewers for constructive suggestions to make an improved version of the manuscript.